 Pokemon Go!
 Accessibility Report

-Pokemon Go! offers 17 accessibility features in the Getting Started, Reading, Navigation, Controls and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for Pokemon Go! in the Getting Started, Reading, Navigation, Controls and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Pokémon Go is a game you play by walking outside.
 You play on a smartphone so it can use the GPS to locate, capture, battle, and train virtual creatures, called Pokémon, which appear as if they are in the player's real-world location.

 With a separate purchase of a Pokémon GO Plus or a Poke Ball Plus accessory, a player can catch Pokémon and spin PokeStops with a single button press on that device.
 Players cannot fully play the game using either of these devices, however.

-For the most part, Pokémon GO can be played with a single finger's taps and swipes.
+For the most part, Pokémon GO can be played with single finger taps and swipes.
 But, two fingers are needed to zoom in and out on the map.

 Content Rating: PEGI 7